kahlilwassell/UChicago-GenAI-HW5/README.md

 ```

 * Uses Streamlit for the interface.
-* The app chooses a hidden word; you guess letters interactively.
+* The app chooses a hidden word via an LLM; you guess letters interactively.

-### HW 5-2 — LangGraph + Tavily Search
+### HW 5-2 — LangGraph + Tavily + Wikipedia

 ```bash
 streamlit run HW52.py
 ```

-* Demonstrates LangGraph for state-based orchestration.
+* Demonstrates LangGraph for state-based orchestration of AI agents.
-* Uses ChatOpenAI for reasoning and Tavily Search as a retrieval tool.
+* Uses ChatOpenAI for reasoning and decision-making.

+* Integrates:
+    * Tavily Search. for real-time, up-to-date web results.
+    * WikipediaQueryRun for background and general knowledge.

-* The LLM decides whether to call the search tool before answering.
+* The LLM autonomously decides which tool to use before generating its answer.
+* Includes a Streamlit sidebar to adjust temperature and search depth dynamically.
+* Displays sources and trace output for transparency.

 ---